-The late fifteenth-century cathedral is one of the few structures that survives virtually intact since the early period of colonization of Madeira.
-As the centre piece of the structure, the cathedral contains a silver processional cross, donated by King Manuel I of Portugal, considered one of the masterpieces of precious metalwork of Manueline Portugal.
+In the heart of the historic section of Funchal stands the SÃ© do Funchal, the most impressive of Madeira's religious edifices.
+The simple rough white stucco and brownish basalt of the cathedral houses the Gothic portal.
+The ceiling is Moorish carved cedar inlaid with ivory and behind the Baroque altar are paintings by Flemish and Portuguese artists.
+The late fifteenth-century cathedral is one of the few structures that survived intact since Madeira's early period of colonisation.
+As the centerpiece of the structure, the cathedral contains a silver processional cross, donated by King Manuel I of Portugal, considered one of the masterpieces of precious metalwork of Portugal's Manueline style.